 The study seems to have been heavily focussed on the online world games citing many examples from games like Guild Wars 2.
 On child in the research project seemed to be able to apply leadership skills in the classroom he had learnt in the game.
 The boy had managed to rise up the ranks to be a clan leader and was responsible in the game for leading and organising a large group of players.
 It’s easy to see how this could have a beneficial effect on someone’s confidence and indeed leadership skills.

 Whether there can be any beneficial effect on their ethics and morals from playing these games seems somewhat more suspect.
 The reality is that although you can simulate such situations in a game, the repercussions of stealing, lying and killing are obviously much greater in the real world.
 Can we really assume that the games developers are able to produce an environment that really teaches our kids about these values.
 I suspect not, however appealing the idea may be for parents.

 What I think this research does highlight is the very different environments our children are growing up in even compared to a few years ago. certainly our childrens are experiencing things in their childhood that we parents have very little idea about.
 The rise of the internet is certainly at the heart of this – where information and communication is at their fingertips.

 This article was written by Gale Strandston who writes on technology and entertainment blogs.
-She specialises in solving technical and computer problems like – this site - http://www.uktv-online.com/, which is focussed on allowing people access to specialist proxy servers to watch TV in Britain.
+She specialises in solving technical and computer problems like – this site - http://www.uktv-online.com/, which is focussed on allowing people access to specialist proxy servers to watch British TV overseas.